MattSegal/devblog/content/is-django-too-slow.md

 Does Django have "bad performance"?
 The framework is now is 15 years old, is it out of date?
 I mean, [look at these benchmarks](https://medium.com/@mihaigeorge.c/web-rest-api-benchmark-on-a-real-life-application-ebb743a5d7a3): the NodeJS-based Express framework is consistently getting better numbers than Django.
-Does that mean that Django is obsolete?
+It's not just NodeJS.
 Web apps written in Go have way better performance than those written in Python, so why bother learning Python?

 If you are learning Django in 2020 you might be worried that you're wasting time learning about an inferior technology.
 In this post I'll explore web application performance and try to convince you that Django's performance is perfectly fine.

 ## Benchmarks

-Let's start by digging into these ad-hoc web app performance benchmarks that you'll see pop up on Medium from time to time.
+Let's start by digging into the ad-hoc web app performance benchmarks that you'll see pop up on Medium from time to time.
 To produce a graph like the one below, the author of [this article](https://medium.com/@mihaigeorge.c/web-rest-api-benchmark-on-a-real-life-application-ebb743a5d7a3) sets up a server for each of the frameworks tested and spams them with a bunch of HTTP requests.
 The benchmarking tool counts number of requests served per second by each framework.

 ![benchmark]({attach}img/benchmark.png)